uwplse/pumpkin-pi/README.md

 Find ornament A B as A_to_B.
 ```

-This command searches for the relation between A and B.
+This command searches for the equivalence that describes the change from A to B, when the change is supported by automatic configuration.

 ##### Outputs